MSECE Handbook

 Dropping of Students for Academic Deficiency

-A student on academic notice shall be dropped from the University at the close of any fall or spring semester in which his/her semester and cumulative GPA is less than a 2.0.
+A student on academic notice shall be separated from the University at the close of any fall or spring semester in which his/her semester and cumulative GPA is less than a 2.0.

 Any grade change due to a reporting error will result in a recalculation of the GPA and determination of drop status.